nicercode/2016-02-01-ResBaz/lessons/01-intro_r/data-structures.md

 NA values have a class.
 So you can have both an integer NA and a missing character NA.

-Nan is also NA.
+NaN is also NA.
 But not the other way around.

 ```
 x <- c(1,2, NA, 4, 5)